 Symptoms of Low Progesterone in Men

-Although men produce between 5 and 15 ng of progesterone per mL of blood every day, sometimes this hormone can get too low.
-Progesterone production decreases with age, but other factors might affect it, such as having an unhealthy lifestyle, etc.
+Although men produce between 5 and 15 ng of progesterone per mL of blood daily, this hormone can sometimes get too low.
+Progesterone production decreases with age, but other factors, such as an unhealthy lifestyle, might affect it.

 That's because progesterone helps with achieving an erection and the maturation of sperm.
 In some cases, muscle loss can also happen.
-Another common symptom is excessive fatigue and brain fog or the impossibility to concentrate on daily tasks.
+Other common symptom is excessive fatigue and brain fog or the impossibility of concentrating on daily tasks.

 Symptoms of Low Progesterone in Women

-Women also develop symptoms if the levels of progesterone fall below a certain threshold.
-For example, anxiety and depression are common symptoms, as well as mood changes and memory problems.
+Women also develop symptoms if progesterone levels fall below a certain threshold.
+For example, anxiety and depression are common symptoms, mood changes, and memory problems.

 At the same time, too little progesterone for women might make it difficult for them to sustain a pregnancy.
-Even if they get pregnant, not enough progesterone might lead to a miscarriage.
-That's why it's important to check your progesterone levels often if you're thinking about conceiving a baby.
+Even if they get pregnant, insufficient progesterone might lead to a miscarriage.
+That's why it's essential to check your progesterone levels often if you're thinking about conceiving a baby.

 Other symptoms of insufficient progesterone in women include sore breasts and abdominal pain.
 These symptoms can persist for weeks and disturb the quality of your life.
-Unexplained weight gain can also occur as a result of having too little progesterone.
+Unexplained weight gain can also occur due to too little progesterone.

-The Effects of Too Much Progesterone in Men
+The Effects of Too Much Progesterone on Men

-At the other end of the spectrum, you'll find elevated progesterone levels, particularly in men.
+You'll find elevated progesterone levels at the other end of the spectrum, particularly in men.
 This is also possible for various reasons.
-If you have too much of this hormone in your bloodstream, your body might start developing too much estrogen, which is another female sex hormone.
+If you have too much of this hormone in your bloodstream, your body might develop too much estrogen, another female sex hormone.

 Estrogen is required for men, but not if it gets too high.
 When this happens, you might see symptoms such as fatigue, lack of concentration, and an accumulation of fatty tissue around the belly.
 This could also lead to heart problems if left untreated for long periods.

-Some men also deal with a decrease in facial hair growth due to having too much progesterone in the body.
+Some men also deal with decreased facial hair growth due to too much progesterone in the body.